I’m not sure what I intend for this picture to indicate:

 Similar to ADHD drugs, nootropics engage the catecholamine system as well.

-Except whereas smart drugs flush the brain with inordinate amounts of catecholamine neurotransmitters, nootropics bolster & optimize the catecholamine pathways to enhanced states of self-sufficient functionality.
+Except whereas smart drugs flush the brain with inordinate amounts of catecholamine neurotransmitters, nootropics bolster and optimize the catecholamine pathways to enhanced states of self-sufficient functionality.

 This is the perfect moment for an age-old cliché: